lowwavestudios/CymbalKiller/README.md

 Made using the JUCE framework

+Changelog:
+1.0.0
-//1.0.0 - Fixed strange behaviour of channel input/output count when adding sidechain in DAW;
+- Fixed strange behaviour of channel input/output count when adding sidechain in DAW;
 - Added version numbering on GUI.

 ![Screenshot](cymbalkiller2.png)